k3rni/shiftparens/README.md

 * xdo: uses xdotool command-line app to send X11 events
 * uinput: emits keys via kernel input ioctls, no dependencies except write permissions on /dev/input
 * xtest: FFI interface to libXTest, no dependencies, your X server probably supports XTest and has it enabled
 * vim: sends commands to a Vim instance.
 Only if Vim has focus and is in insert or replace mode.
-Optionally configure Vim to [automatically](../../wiki/Autostart-with-Vim) run it
+Optionally configure Vim to [automatically](../../wiki/Autostart-with-Vim) run it.
+If you have trouble getting it working, see [Vim troubleshooting](../../wiki/Vim-troubleshooting).